LudvigOlsen/groupdata2/README.md

 Main functions:
 * gsplit_grouping_factor
-* gdsplit
-* gvsplit
+* gsplit
 * nsplit_grouping_factor
-* ndsplit
-* nvsplit
+* nsplit

-gsplit functions are greedy splitters.
-You give it some data (vector (gvsplit) or dataframe (gdsplit)) and a window size.
-They return a list of windows (vectors or dataframes).
+gsplit is a greedy splitter.
+You give it some data (vector or dataframe) and a window size.
+It returns a list of windows (vectors or dataframes).

-nsplit functions try to split as the data (vector (nvsplit) or dataframe (ndsplit)) as equally as possible based on a given number of windows.
-They return a list of windows (vectors or dataframe).
+nsplit tries to split the data (vector or dataframe) as equally as possible into on a given number of windows.
+It returns a list of windows (vectors or dataframe).

 grouping_factor functions create a factor with 1s for window 1, 2s for window 2, etc. This can be used to subset, aggregate, group_by, etc.